Battle Creek, Iowa

 Battle Creek is a city in Ida County, Iowa, United States.
 The population was 700 at the 2020 census.

 History

 Battle Creek got its start in the year 1877, following construction of the Chicago and North Western Railway through that territory.
 It was named after nearby Battle Creek.
 The town was incorporated in 1880.

-It is referenced in the 2011 film Butter as the birthplace of fictional character, Bob Pickler.

 Celebrations

 Battle Creek holds a Fourth of July celebration every year from July 3 through July 5.
-In 2015 Battle Creek celebrated its sesquicentennial (150 years) over the July 4th holiday, even though it doesn't reach that milestone until 2027.
+In 2015 Battle Creek celebrated its sesquicentennial (150 years) over the July 4th holiday.
 The slogan for their 150th celebration is Small In Size, Big In Heart which shows how much pride this small town takes in this event.
 During the celebration there is a parade, fireworks, the Fireman's dance, and you can even enter in the frog jumping contest.